 Ran Yong asked about Zisang Bozi.
-Confucius said: “He’s fine with his easygoing ways.”
-Ran Yong said: “Taking your duties seriously while being easygoing towards the people might be OK.
-But being easygoing towards yourself and the people is going too far.
+Confucius said: “His simple approach is fine.”
+Ran Yong said: “Taking your duties seriously while adopting a simple approach towards the people might be OK.
+But taking a simple approach towards your duties and your own conduct is going too far.
 Am I right?”
 Confucius said: “You are right.”

 Confucius said of Ran Yong: “Some might hesitate to choose the offspring of a plow ox for a sacrifice, but if a bullock has fine horns and sports a ruddy coat would the spirits of the hills and rivers reject it?”

-Virtuous conduct: Yan Hui, Min Ziqian, Ran Boniu, Ran Yong.
-Eloquent speech: Zai Yu, Zigong.
-Government and administration: Ran Qiu, Zilu.
-Cultural accomplishments: Ziyou, Zixia.
+Virtue: Yan Hui, Min Ziqian, Ran Geng, Ran Yong.
+Eloquence: Zai Yu, Zigong.
+Administration: Ran Qiu, Zilu.
+Letters: Ziyou, Zixia.